-Lived Science Narratives is a NSF-funded project that investigates how to contextualize learning of elementary science topics with children’s everyday experiences through the use of wearables, specifically the smartwatch.
+Lived Science Narratives is an NSF-funded project that investigates how to contextualize the learning of elementary science topics with children’s everyday experiences through the use of wearables, specifically the smartwatch.
 Requirements of universal education have necessarily led to the modern model of instruction straying away from the traditional apprenticeship paradigm whereby learning occurred in-situ.
-Within the bounded setting of the classroom, educators attempt everyday to make up for this loss of context in instruction by using various strategies, such as drawing from their own life experiences to provide real-life scenario examples in their teaching, asking students to bring in stimulus materials from home, or organizing field trips.
+Within the bounded setting of the classroom, educators attempt every day to make up for this loss of context in instruction by using various strategies, such as drawing from their own life experiences to provide real-life scenario examples in their teaching, asking students to bring in stimulus materials from home, or organizing field trips.
 We tap into the new wave of wearables, specifically the smartwatch, to design technologies that can help to contextualize the learning of elementary school science topics in a lived curriculum.

 - We have investigated the potential smartwatches have for capturing reflections of everyday life events related to science topics and the types of stories that children can capture, findings can be found in our 2017 publication at the International Conference on Tangible, Embedded and Embodied Interaction (TEI).